-- NOVELNY (New York Online Virtual Electronic Library) -- over 5,600 libraries areparticipating statewide!
+NOVELNY (New York Online Virtual Electronic Library) -- over 5,700 libraries are participating statewide!
 NOVELNY is an electronic resource access project that enables libraries across New York State to give their communities online access to the full text of thousands of journals, newspapers and other references.With geolocation New Yorkers can now easily access all of the NOVELNY resources without a password from their library, home, school, or work.
-And NOVELNY is now on engageny!
-Check out the Facebook page and the many databases freely available to New York libraries and residents at NOVELNY.
+And NOVELNY is on engageny!
+Check outthe Facebook page and the many databases freely available to New York libraries and residents at NOVELNY.

 Learn More about New York State Library Statewide Programs and Services…